project-chip/connectedhomeip/src/tools/interop/idt/README.md

 For capture:

--   `base.py` contains the base clases for ecosystems and platforms.
+-   `base.py` contains the base classes for ecosystems and platforms.
 -   `factory.py` contains the ecosystem and platform producer and controller
 -   `loader` is a generic class loader that dynamically imports all classes matching a given subclass.